pmelsted/bifrost/README.md

 ## Requirements

 It is highly recommended to install Bifrost from source.
-However, to install Bifrost using Bioconda, go directly to Section [Installation](#installation).
-To install from source, you will need:
+However, a Conda installation is possible (see Section [Installation](#installation)).
+Bifrost requirements are pre-installed by default on most OS:

 * C++11 compiler:
     * [GCC](https://gcc.gnu.org/) >= 5.1.0